This document introduces new features included in Interana release 2.25 and lists newly resolved and known issues.

-This feature allows you to selectively delete data based on specified filter criteria, such as time range, actor, or event type.
+This feature allows you to selectively delete events within a particular time range if their column values match a list of values to be removed.
 There are a number of cases for selectively deleting events:

-- When there are garbage records that can be identified with the use of a boolean expression.
+- When there are garbage records that can be identified with an "is one of" filter expression.

 - When you need to delete records for a particular set of actors.